 Bomb explosion in the City of London, causing major damage to both the agent's office and the Lloyd's building.
 Access to the Lloyd's building denied for a prolonged period, affecting operations.
-Loss of life of senior executive(s) and other key personnel(s).
+Loss of life of senior executive(s) and key underwriter(s).
 BCP / DRP invoked.
 The syndicate is not running at full capability.